The Calico data path: IP routing and iptables

 Is that all?

 As far as the static data path is concerned, yes.
-It’s just a combination of responding to workload ARP requests with the host MAC, IP routing and iptables.
+It’s just a combination of responding to workload ARP requests with the host MAC, IP routing and iptables or eBPF.
 There’s a great deal more to Calico in terms of how the required routing and security information is managed, and for handling dynamic things such as workload migration – but the basic data path really is that simple.